Victoria Johnson: Career

 After earning her PhD, Johnson taught at the University of Michigan.
 While there, she published Backstage at the Revolution: How the Royal Paris Opera Survived the End of the Old Regime through University of Chicago Press.
 She was promoted from assistant to Associate Professor of Organizational Studies in 2011.
 Johnson eventually left the University of Michigan to join the faculty of Urban Policy and Planning at Hunter College.
 During the 2015–16 academic term, she was a fellow at the Cullman Center for Scholars and Writers.

 Johnson was a Mellon Visiting Scholar at the New York Botanical Garden's Humanities Institute in 2016, where she conducted research on David Hosack.
 After her first proposal was rejected for being "too academic," she published a biography of David Hosack in 2018 titled American Eden: David Hosack, Botany, and Medicine in the Garden of the Early Republic.
 Her book was subsequently nominated for the National Book Award for Nonfiction, Pulitzer Prize for History, and Los Angeles Times Book Prize for Biography.
 The following year, she received the 2019 John Brinckerhoff Jackson Prize and was shortlisted for the Cundill History Prize.

+In 2026 Johnson published Glorious Country: How the Artist Frederic Church Brought the World to America and America to the World, the first biography of Church; she was also awarded the 2026 Frederic Church Award.